NERC-COVID19-DigitalEnvironmentSprint/ParksInThePandemic_NERCHackathonFour-VisualisingRisk/README.md

 1. Selecting the time period to view the mapped-out data on the whole historical dataset (forecasts are not yet displayed on map), using the calendar on the sidebar.
 2. Selecting a region on the sidebar, which is then highlighted with a purple border on the map.

 The bar graph was produced by re-visualising the Google data in the more appropriate format of a bar-graph with negative and positive colours to make visualising how busy it is relative to winter more intuitive.
 In addition, we changed percentage change into the form of ‘how many times as busy is it’, as this is more intuitive.
-The function plot.googlemobilitydistricts.R does this for the whole time series, the function plot.parkvisits.R does this on a per-weekday basis that can be interacted with in the app.
+The function plot.googlemobilitydistricts.R does this for the whole time series, the function **plot.parkvisits.R* does this on a per-weekday basis that can be interacted with in the app.

-The map was a tricky one; after identifying how the Google regions were defined,  the challenge was to match these to shapefiles from Ordinance Survey open boundary line data (https://www.ordnancesurvey.co.uk/business-government/products/boundaryline) in the script match.OSopenBoundary2google.R.
+The map was a tricky one; after identifying how the Google regions were defined,  the challenge was to match these to shapefiles from Ordinance Survey open boundary line data (https://www.ordnancesurvey.co.uk/business-government/products/boundaryline) in the script **match.OSopenBoundary2google.R**.
 To our knowledge, this has not been done before and this is the first map of the Google regions, which we make freely available in the ‘spatial’ folder of our Open Science Framework data repository (https://osf.io/c7kg4/) - which includes all the other data that goes into the app.

 ### Conclusions